A month ago I was decidedly plump.

 It’s a slightly less aggressive way of saying fat.

 Plump is a cherub in the Garden of Eden or a cheerful, rosy-cheeked granny, probably wearing a floral Laura Ashley number.
 We plump a cushion to aerate it, to make it round and soft and comfortable.
 If you plump for something you choose it.
-Plump is also 5/8 of a racecourse in East Sussex.
-Yes, as a word, it's an all-rounder.
+Plump is the first 5/8 of a racecourse in East Sussex.
+The final 3/8 is 'ton'.
+You see, 'plump' and 'ton' go together, there's a rather pleasant roundedness to it all.
+Yes, as a word, plump is a good all-rounder.

 Whichever definition you ‘plump’ for (see how I worked that in), it’s usually a way to describe rotundity, or being overweight, or as one definition tactfully says, ‘somewhat fleshy’.